 Cost: Free (infrastructure hosting costs apply)

-Audience: DevOps teams requiring on-premises deployment or maximum customization
+Audience: DevOps teams requiring self-hosted deployment or maximum customization

 5. Kong AI Gateway